Small Cap Consumer Research Reiterates Betterware de México, S.A.P.I. de C.V. (BWMX) Buy Recommendation

 What is the Fund Sentiment?

 There are 34 funds or institutions reporting positions in Betterware de México, S.A.P.I. de C.V..
-This is an decrease of 1 owner(s) or 2.86% in the last quarter.
-Average portfolio weight of all funds dedicated to BWMX is 0.11%, an increase of 28.41%.
-Total shares owned by institutions increased in the last three months by 25.98% to 5,986K shares.
-The put/call ratio of BWMX is 0.28, indicating a bullish outlook.
+This is an decrease of 2 owner(s) or 5.56% in the last quarter.
+Average portfolio weight of all funds dedicated to BWMX is 0.12%, an increase of 24.40%.
+Total shares owned by institutions decreased in the last three months by 1.95% to 5,986K shares.
+The put/call ratio of BWMX is 0.29, indicating a bullish outlook.

 What are Other Shareholders Doing?